Introduction

 Indicator Display

-The scale with the red pointer represents the deviation of the currently sounding tone from its target frequency in cents.
+The scale with the red pointer represents the deviation of the currently sounding tone from its target pitch in cents.
 The target - the zero - lies in the middle.
 If the indicator is to the left of it, the tone is flat; on the right it is sharp.

 Indicator showing tone is flat